offmessage/blackpearl/docs/examples/examplesbykit.rst

 Examples that can be made with the medium starter kit
 -----------------------------------------------------

-All of the mini starter kit examples above, plus:
+The medium starter kit comes with all of the bits from the mini kit, plus a light sensor and a weather sensor.
+That means that you can make the all of the mini kit projects above, plus:

     * :doc:`/examples/example_2`